JoshHeitzman/grail42_templates/examples/projects/unit_test/readme.txt

 Dependencies
 ------------

-  This project depends on the boost library, the Template Unit Test Framework (TUT) located at http://tut-framework.sourceforge.net/ , and the Core subproject of the Grail42 poject located at https://github.com/JoshHeitzman/grail42 .
-The Visual C++ includes need to contain TUT's header directory and Grail42 Core header directory %grail42_core_root%\library\cpp\include .
+  This project depends on the boost library and the Core subproject of the Grail42 poject located at https://github.com/JoshHeitzman/grail42 .
+The Visual C++ includes need to contain the Grail42 Core header directory %grail42_core_root%\library\cpp\include .

   The project makes use of the Grail42 faux console app infrastructure for Android and NaCl that allows the unit test executable to executed from a Windows command prompt.
 For Android this is